 Adobe Captivate Prime is an LMS that is appreciated for its skill management and in-depth reporting.
 Unlike many platforms, it enables you to create and manage external groups – for training business partners, for example.
 The LMS also stands out for its extensive social learning capabilities.
-It allows learners to not only discuss the content in course-specific discussion boards, but also record video and audio content right on the platform and share it with their peers.
+It allows learners to not only discuss the content in course-specific discussion boards, but also record video and audio content right on the platform and share it with

 Pricing: The price depends on the maximum number of learners that can sign in with the LMS each month and starts at $4/learner/month.
 However, you’ll need to contact the vendor to learn the exact price.